 The purpose of comparison is to put two people beside each other, in order to pick out their strengths and weaknesses, or their differences and likeness.
 We regularly compare people, places and things.
 Whether we compare ourselves to one person or regularly compare, making comparisons is a thinking process that can become a habit.

 In our day-to-day lives, constantly making comparisons, it is a normal activity for us.
-We are in the habit of comparing, and for most of us it is normal and we don’t think there is anything wrong with it.
+We are in the habit of comparing, and for most of us it is a natural thought process and we don’t think there is anything wrong with it.
 It is a subconscious mental process, that grows in us from childhood into adulthood, we cannot help ourselves, we just end up comparing.

-Leah was miserable while she compared herself to Rachel and Rachel was miserable while she compared herself to Leah.
-In both their minds it was a mental habit that broke down their relationships and left them unhappy.
+Leah (Genesis 29) was miserable while she compared herself to Rachel and Rachel was miserable while she compared herself to Leah.
+In both their minds it was a mental habit that broke down their relationship and other relationships and left them unhappy.

 This bad mental habit takes two forms: 1) Comparing ourselves to others and 2) Comparing others to others.
 Both make us miserable.

 Firstly, when we compare ourselves to others we either become smug and proud OR threatened, inferior and sad.
 The end result is that you set up a standard in your mind and then work towards meeting that standard.
 E.g. I have to be as thin; or as popular; or as successful as that person.
 In the process you move from being the real you (with your own strengths and weaknesses) to being a self-imposed you that matches your comparison.
 It becomes a role that you play in front of people, where you try to adapt and alter yourself to fit in with someone else’s picture.
 Your trade yourself for some acceptable disguise and wonder why you don’t know who you are anymore!